 Are you wondering how to store items during a home renovation?
-SOS Moving LA is here to help you out.
+SOS Moving and Storage LA is here to help you out.
 The thing is, people often make mistakes when storing food.
 Some things should not be placed in the refrigerator, while others, which we keep in the refrigerator, should be left outside.
 Also, did you know that certain foods need to be kept on certain shelves in the refrigerator?
 Ok, let’s see what is the best way to store your food items.

 Where to store items during a home renovation?